DeepMind

 1.1.1 Risks from literature and taxonomies are well covered (50%) 75%

-Risk domains covered include CBRN, Cyber, Machine Learning R&D, and instrumental reasoning.
+Risk domains covered include CBRN, Cyber, Machine Learning R&D, harmful manipulation, and instrumental reasoning.
 More justification could be given for why they focus on instrumental reasoning as the main metric of loss of control risks as opposed to other metrics of loss of control, though it is commendable they are breaking down loss of control risks into more measurable risk areas for their models.

 There is a reference to “early research” informing which domains of risk they focus on.
 There is no further justification for why they chose to select these domains; to improve, they could include documents which informed their risk identification process.
 However, they do note that their Framework overall is informed by other frameworks, which they link, showing awareness of the importance of linking wider literature.